 - The paper must be a peer-reviewed published article presenting original work (e.g., new data and results, equations/theories, resources or methods).

 - The student must have taken a leading role in the published work either as first author or co-first author.

 - The majority of the research in the paper must have been conducted while the student was in UTM Biology.
 Present and former students are both eligible to win the award so long as their paper was published in the preceding year.

 The winner, plus two runner-ups, will be selected by a committee that represents the breadth of research interests in the department.
 The prize will be a cash-prize plus a name on a plaque that will be displayed beside the Hot Student Paper board.

-- Charlotte de Araujo (Espie Lab) for her paper in Photosynthesis Research titled "Identification and characterization of a carboxysomal gamma-carbonic anhydrase form the cyanobacterium Nostoc sp.
-PCC 7120".
+- Winner - Charlotte de Araujo (Identification and characterization of a carboxysomal gamma-carbonic anhydrase form the cyanobacterium Nostoc sp.
+PCC 7120)

-- Martin Turcotte (former PDF, Johnson Lab) and Nash Turley (former PhD candidate, Johnson Lab) for their paper in New Phytologist titled "The impact of domestication on resistance to two generalist herbivores across 29 independent domestication events".
+- Runner Up - Martin Turcotte (former PDF, Johnson Lab) and Nash Turley (former PhD candidate, Johnson Lab) (The impact of domestication on resistance to two generalist herbivores across 29 independent domestication events)

 - 2013 - Joshua Krupp (Pigment-dispersing factor modulates pheromone production in clock cells that influence mating in Drosophila - Neuron)

 - 2012 - Jonathan Schneider (Social structures depend on innate determinants and chemosensory processing in Drosophila - Proceedings of the National Academy of Sciences)

 - 2011 - Lucas Parreiras (Cellular effects and epistasis among three determinants of adaptation in experimental populations of Saccharomyces cerevisiae - Eukaryotic Cell)